Increasing the circularity of plastics

 The EIT Climate-KIC eCircular Flagship

 The eCircular Flagship is a multi-year project, which is financed through the European cleantech innovation community EIT Climate-KIC.
 It brings together a strong network of research, academic, and business partners across Europe.
-The preliminary outcomes of the project indicate a trend toward increasing the recyclability of products, and show that digital technologies can help companies making claims around the provenance of recycled plastic that is used.
+Over the course project a number of (online) regional hubs have been established in Austria, Italy and Germany, with the aim to support:

 Other Case Studies